I am a licenced psychologist (L.N. 6781/1-8-2007, Hellenic Republic), specialised in systemic psychotherapy.

 A first appointment works somewhere between a meet-and-greet and an initial assessment: We can talk about what brings you here.
 I will be asking as many questions as I need, to make sure I am the right person for you.
 If my therapeutic approach is evidenced for the kind of issues or complaints you bring to counselling or therapy and you also feel that I can be of help to you, I will recommend either further evaluation, or counselling or psychotherapy (individual, couples' or family).
 If I recommend counselling or psychotherapy we will agree on the basis of our future work together, i.e. the frequence of our sessions, an estimate of counselling or therapy duration and my fee.
 If further evaluation is recommended, I will explain my rationale and all relevant details (timescale, expected benefits, cost).
 Otherwise, I will refer you to a colleague or service that I consider to be more appropriate.

-We will agree on the cost of your sessions on our first meeting.
+We will discuss my fee at the end on our first meeting.
 The practice is private, which means I do not take public sector insurance.
 If you have out-of-network therapy benefits from your private insurance, please consult with your agent beforehand and please inform me as well.

 Some low cost session slots are available to self-funded undergraduate students and persons under financial strain, usually early in the afternoon.

 If you are late to a session, I regret not being able to give you extra time, as the delay would pass on to the sessions booked next on my schedule.

 If you cancel a session less than 24 hours before our scheduled slot, or don't show up for your session, you will be charged a full cancellation fee.
 This is to compensate for the time reserved for our session.
 If your cancellation is due to an emergency (personal health issues or equally urgent matter) no cancellation fees will be charged.
 If I have to cancel a session on my part, I will make sure to let you know as early as possible, and re-book your appointment at the earlier convenience.